 Forget about Mom asking you what time it is or when her appointment is or if you can call someone for her.
-Virtual assistants can take on some of the load of family caregivers by providing digital solutions to common questions and needs.
+Virtual assistants can take on some of a load of family caregivers by providing digital solutions to common questions and needs.
 What is a virtual assistant?
-It’s essentially like a digital assistant which responds to voice commands.
+It’s essentially like a digital assistant which response to voice commands.
 Think about Siri on your iPhone or Alexa by Amazon Echo.

-Voice recognition software allows people to speak to their mobile or free standing stationary devices and ask questions or make commands.
+Voice recognition software allows people to speak to their mobile or free-standing stationary devices and ask questions or make commands.
 For example, an elderly person can use their Google Home virtual assistant to check their email, read their texts, play music, check their calendar, place calls, and even turn on their TV.

 Enroll Them in Fitness Classes

 Taking it easy is no longer the mantra of aging gracefully.
 More and more medical experts agree, staying active and exercising daily is the key to longevity and healthy aging.
-Routine fitness has been shown to cut risk of cancer, heart disease, obesity, diabetes, and cognitive decline in older adults as well as promote positive moods and social interactions.
+Routine fitness has been shown to cut the risk of cancer, heart disease, obesity, diabetes, and cognitive decline in older adults as well as promote positive moods and social interactions.

-Family caregivers should talk to their loved ones who are mobily able to commit to fitness classes or groups about joining a gym or visiting the local senior center or YMCA.
+Family caregivers should talk to their loved ones who are mobile able to commit to fitness classes or groups about joining a gym or visiting the local senior center or YMCA.
 Special programs like SilverSneakers even offer free membership to senior citizens at 13,000 participating gyms across the United States.
 Stronger, healthier loved ones are more confident and self-reliant.

 Prioritize and Act on Knowledge

-There are few things more fear strickening than feeling sick as an elderly person and not knowing what is going on or if anyone in your care network understands your condition.
+There are few things more fear striking than feeling sick as an elderly person and not knowing what is going on or if anyone in your care network understands your condition.
 Taking your Grandpa with heart failure or diabetes out for lunch might seem like a nice, caring gesture, but it means little when you forget to stock an extra oxygen tank in the car or bring along his blood sugar meter.
 Family caregiving takes vigilant awareness and acute memory practice to help provide great care and also embolden your loved one to continue living with stress-free confidence.